tinganho/connect-modrewrite/README.md

 connect-modrewrite [![Build Status](https://travis-ci.org/tinganho/connect-modrewrite.png)](https://travis-ci.org/tinganho/connect-modrewrite)
 ========================
-`connect-modrewrite` is a middleware for connect.
+`connect-modrewrite` is a middleware for connect and express.
 It adds modrewrite functionality to your project.

 # Getting started
 Install `connect-modrewrite` with: